Salary Calculator For Net, Gross and CTC

 The Salary Calculator lets you see your salary, deductions, and take-home pay more clearly.
 No need to switch between spreadsheets or rely on guesswork.
 We simplify complex pay numbers into a clear, easy-to-read format from the start.

-Most people don’t struggle because pay is hard to understand.
+Most people don’t struggle because pay is difficult to understand.
 The problem is that pay slips, offer letters, tax rules, and company structures all use different terms.
 One document lists gross salary.
 Another shows yearly CTC.
 A third discusses employer contributions.
 But the real question is, how much money actually goes into the bank account, and why?

 This app gives you a practical answer.
 Compare your earnings, deductions, net salary, tax impact, and employer costs in one place.
 Planning a job change, negotiating an offer, checking for a raise, or reviewing a salary structure all become easier.